 How to Become a Good SEO Expert

-SEO is a complex strategy that requires you to understand what SEO is, how search engines work, and how they rank websites.
-Let’s learn where to start becoming an SEO expert.
+SEO is a complex strategy that requires an understanding of what SEO is, how search engines work, and how they rank websites.
+Let us learn where to start to become an SEO expert.

 What is SEO?